NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Experimental Validations

-Specifications of: i) four SRAM; ii) one Flash memory; and iii) one EEPROM datasets are summarized in Table~\ref{tab:chipSpec}: each dataset is obtained from chips from a \textit{different manufacturer}.
-Overall, the total number of raw SRAM bits evaluated is 69,206,016, while the evaluated number of Flash bits and EEPROM bits are 3,902,972 and 32,786, respectively.
-Furthermore, the datasets describe multiple repeated measurements of raw fingerprint bits under {\it each} operating condition---described by the Operating Range in Table~\ref{tab:chipSpec}.
+\textbf{Physical chips--Fingerprint Datasets.~} Specifications of: i) three SRAM; ii) one Flash memory; and iii) one EEPROM datasets are summarized in Table~\ref{tab:chipSpec} and described in detail in Appendix.~\ref{app:memory_dataset}.
+Each dataset is obtained from chips from a \textit{different manufacturer}.
+Further, the datasets describe multiple repeated measurements of raw fingerprint bits under {\it each} operating condition---see the operating range in Table~\ref{tab:chipSpec}.

-We use the NORDIC dataset to extensively validate the reliability of ${\rm BER}_{\digamma}$ and extraction efficiency $\eta$ metrics of both the S-Norm and D-Norm transformations, considering the fact that it is collected with the broadest operating range and highest number of repeated measurements (100 repeated measurements).
-In addition, we employ the remaining datasets to corroborate the generality of our approaches.
-When we evaluate the BER of transformed bits, ${\rm BER}_\digamma$, we report the average of from repeated evaluations.
+We use the NORDIC dataset for extensive validations, considering the fact that it is collected with the broadest operating range and highest number of repeated measurements (100 repeated measurements).
+In addition, we use the remaining datasets to corroborate the generality of our approaches.
+When we evaluate the BER of transformed bits, ${\rm BER}_{\bf F}$, we report the average from repeated evaluations.
 Notably, the enrolled reference template is only based on the first \textit{single measurement}.

-Below briefly describes the collected NORDIC dataset while details of the public datasets are in~\cite{guo2017scare,rahman2017systematic,guo2017ffd}.
-Our method for collecting EEPROM data is similar to that employed for Flash in~\cite{wang2012flash}.

-{\bf NORDIC.} We collected 12 nRF52832 chips (see one such chip in Fig.~\ref{fig:Overview}).
-The nRF52832 is a popular RF-enabled MCU, and supports various protocols including Bluetooth 5, Bluetooth mesh, ANT, and NFC.
-This chip has a 64 KiB SRAM memory.
-It is worth to mention that the NORDIC chips is typical of a low-cost IoT device MCU.
-Three temperature corners \{$-15\celsius$, $25\celsius$, $80\celsius$\} are evaluated to measure the reliability of raw bits using 100 repeated measurements taken under each operating corner.
-The worst-case ${\rm BER}_{\textrm{f}}$ of 6.09\% occurs under $80\celsius$ when the reference template is collected at $25\celsius$.